jesonlay/elementary-nightly-rpms/README.md

 # elementary-rpms
-a simple build system for RPM packages of (nightly snapshots of) elementaryOS components and applications
+ repository to keep track of packaging of (nightly snapshots of) elementaryOS components and applications for fedora.

 ## USAGE